Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Results and Discussion

+Overall, these results show that the interactions between the overhang extension with the rectangular tile structure is the main contributing factor in causing the rectangular origami to curve.
+By adopting a curved surface, the number of conformational states that the overhangs extensions can explore increases, and consequently the curved structure is entropically favored (Fig.~\ref{fig:abs_fig}$b$).
 In addition to the curvature caused by the interaction between the overhangs and the rectangular tile, the interactions between the overhangs themselves also influence the curvature, but the result is only observed for longer extensions.
-Even though the typical distance between $9$nt long overhangs are such that they are able (in a rare case) to potentially overlap, it does not meaningfully reduce the state-space accessible to the overhangs and hence does not affect the curvature of the DNA origami tile.
-All of the studies where we used modified interactions to study the effect of overhang were performed at 1M salt concentration, so there were no long-range electrostatic interactions present as the Debye-H\"uckel length of the electrostatic potential in the model at 1M salt is about equal to the radius excluded volume of each backbone site, the dominant interaction between the overhangs and the tiles is hence just the excluded volume potential.
+All studies using modified interactions to study the effect of overhangs were performed at 1M salt concentration, so there were no long-range electrostatic interactions present.
+The Debye-H\"uckel length of the electrostatic potential in the model at 1M salt is about equal to the radius of the excluded volume of each backbone site, making the dominant interaction between the overhangs and the tiles just the excluded volume potential.

-As can be seen from the free-energy profiles of the studied systems, such as in Fig.~\ref{fig:op_rep}, the addition of overhangs also lowers the free-energy barrier to sample different conformations of the DNA tile.
-For instance, the free-energy difference between the approximately flat tile (end-to-end distance 55.07 nm) and the bent tile (22.48 nm end-to-end distance) is 9.02 $k_{\rm B}T$, while for the system with 9 nucleotide long overhangs, it is only 3.85 $k_{\rm B}T$, effectively making the tile more flexible due to the bent state becoming more likely and hence more easily accessible.